 Bonus Incentive Program: The Charge Ready NY 2.0 program will also offer bonus incentives to equipment owners at workplace and MUD locations who complete additional actions to promote EV adoption in their own fleets or with their employees/tenants.
 Workplace and MUD locations are eligible for bonus incentives of varying amounts depending on workplace/MUD size.

-New York State Alternative Fuels and Electric Vehicle Recharging Property Credit
+NYS Alternative Fuels and Electric Vehicle Recharging Property Credit

 You or your business is entitled to this nonrefundable credit for investments in new alternative fuels vehicle refueling property or electric vehicle recharging property.
 The credit for each installation of property is equal to the lesser of $5,000 or 50% of the cost of property less any cost paid.
 Find out more below.